-Academic standing ucalgary.ca/pubs/calendar/current/f.html Campus security 220-5333.
-Help phones: located throughout campus, parking lots, and elevators.
-They connect directly to Campus Security; in case of emergency, press the red button.
-Copyright It is the responsibility of students and professors to ensure that materials they post or distribute to others comply with the Copyright Act and the University's Fair Dealing Guidance for Students.
-Further copyright information for students is available on the Copyright Office web page (library.ucalgary.ca/copyright).
-Faculty of Arts program For academic advising, visit the Arts Students' Centre (ASC) for answers about course advising and student registration, graduation checks, and the 'big picture' on programs and majors.
-Drop in at SS102, information resources email at ascarts@ucalgary.ca or call at 403-220-3580.
-You can also visit the Faculty of Arts website at arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
-For academic success support, such as writing support, peer support, success seminars, and learning support, visit the Student Success Centre on the third floor of the Taylor Family Digital Library (TFDL), email them at success@ucalgary.ca or visit their website at ucalgary.ca/ssc/ for more information or to book an appointment.
-For enrolment assistance, including registration (add/drop/swap) changes, paying fees, and navigating your Student Centre, contact Enrolment Services at 403-210-ROCK [7625], by email at futurestudents@ucalgary.ca or visit them at the MacKimmie Block 117.
-Course outlines for It is possible that you will be asked for copies of this outline for credit transfers to other transfer credit institutions or for proof of work done.
+EMERGENCY Assembly points for emergencies have been identified across campus.
+The primary assembly EVACUATION point for Craigie Hall is the Professional Faculties Food Court.
+For more information, see the University of Calgary's Emergency Management website: ucalgary.ca/emergencyplan/assemblypoints FACULTY OF ARTS • For academic advising, visit the Arts Students' Centre (ASC) for answers about course PROGRAM ADVISING registration, graduation checks, and the 'big picture' on programs and majors.
+Drop in at AND STUDENT SS102, email us at ascarts@ucalgary.ca or call us at 403-220-3580.
+You can also visit the INFORMATION Faculty of Arts website at arts.ucalgary.ca/undergraduate which has detailed information on RESOURCES common academic concerns. • For academic success support, such as writing support, peer support, success seminars, and learning support, visit the Student Success Centre on the third floor of the Taylor Family Digital Library (TFDL), email them at success@ucalgary.ca or visit their website at ucalgary.ca/ssc/ for more information or to book an appointment. • For enrolment assistance, including registration (add/drop/swap) changes, paying fees, and navigating your Student Centre, contact Enrolment Services at 403-210-ROCK [7625], by email at futurestudents@ucalgary.ca or visit them at the MacKimmie Block 117.
+COURSE OUTLINES FOR It is possible that you will be asked for copies of this outline for credit transfers to other TRANSFER CREDIT institutions or for proof of work done.
 It is the student's responsibility to keep these outlines and provide them to employers or other universities when requested.
 Please ensure that outlines of all the courses you take are kept in a safe place for your future reference.
 Departments/Programs do not guarantee that they will provide copies.
-Letter of permission If you wish to study at another institution while registered at the U of C, you must have a letter of permission.
+LETTER OF PERMISSION If you wish to study at another institution while registered at the U of C, you must have a letter of permission.
 You can submit your request through your Student Centre at MyUofC.
 Students must have the Letter of Permission before they take the course at another school.
 Failure to prepare may result in no credit awarded and could result in suspension from the faculty.
-Undergraduate DUS: Drama Undergraduate Society, CHC 005 uofcdus@gmail.com associations MUS: Music Undergraduate Society, CHF 219 undmusic@ucalgary.ca
+STUDENT UNION Student Union: suucalgary.ca/about/who-we-are/elected-officials/ CONTACT Faculty of Arts reps: arts2@su.ucalgary.ca ; arts3@su.ucalgary.ca ; arts3@su.ucalgary.ca ; arts3@su.ucalgary.ca ; arts1@su.ucalgary.ca ;